chris-has-a-github/ha-enphase-everything-else/README.md

 - Polling intervals: Configure slow (idle) and fast (charging) intervals.
 The integration auto‑switches and also uses a short fast window after Start/Stop to reflect changes faster.
 - API timeout: Default 15s (Options → API timeout).
 - Nominal voltage: Default 240 V; used to estimate power from amps when the API omits power.
 - Fast while streaming: On by default; prefers faster polling while an explicit cloud live stream is active.
+- VPP Program ID: (Optional) Configure a Virtual Power Plant program ID to enable VPP events tracking.
+When set, a VPP Events sensor will be created showing event counts and details.

 ### System Health & Diagnostics